Travelling by Car

 Alternative Car Park

-If the National Park Car Park is full, an alternative car park is usually available around the corner.
-Farmers open their land and charge a small fee (approximately £3) to park on their property.
+If the National Park Car Park is full, an alternative car park is usually available in Horton-in-Ribblesdale.
+Farmers and hotels open their land and charge a small fee (approximately £3) to park on their property.

 Travelling by Train